Painted pumpkins are a fun home decor craft for fall and Halloween! Learn all about painting pumpkins, including the best paint, here.

 Pumpkin Painting Stencils

-You can use any stencil to paint on a pumpkin, however, my favorite are the flexible or adhesive kind because of the curves.
+You can use any stencil, however, my favorite are the flexible or adhesive kind because of the curves.
 The cardboard or paper stencils only work well if you have a l-a-r-g-e pumpkin surface on which to use them.

 Stenciling on punkins is pretty easy to do and fun.
 I usually like to basecoat the entire gourd, let dry, and then stencil using complimentary colors.